Highly respected leader within the global autism and research communities

 Our experts

-Our Centre provides professionals working across a variety of settings, with the knowledge and skills to improve the everyday lives of people with autism and their families.
-ACE seeks to support learning for people with autism across their lifespan and open doors of opportunity – from early childhood, to further education and employment.
+Our Centre provides professionals working across a variety of settings, with the knowledge and skills to improve the everyday lives of autistic people and their families.
+ACE seeks to support learning for autistic people across their lifespan and open doors of opportunity – from early childhood, to further education and employment.

 Our research

-Develop your specialist knowledge and teaching techniques with Australia’s first postgraduate multidisciplinary program dedicated to Autism Spectrum Disorder (ASD).
-With expert academic research and guidance, and the input of learners and their families, you’ll gain a deep understanding in communication, behaviour support, social-emotional learning, curriculum access, and can progress to more advanced courses covering transition phases, and collaborative practice.
-Our Graduate Certificate of Autism Studies can lead through to the Masters in Autism Studies course, which is an accredited program for becoming a Developmental Educator.
+Develop your specialist knowledge and provide great support for autistic people through Australia’s first postgraduate multidisciplinary program dedicated to Autism.
+With expert academic research and guidance, and the input of autistic people and their supporters, you’ll gain (or deepen) your understanding of the diversity of autism (across different ages, abilities and profiles), evidence-supported strategies and supports, learning profiles and approaches, and the communicative message of behaviour.
+Our Graduate Certificate of Autism Studies can lead through to the Masters in Autism Studies course, which can lead on to becoming a Developmental Educator (see the DEAI website for information on accreditation).
 Developmental Educators are an NDIS approved profession for supporting individuals on the autism spectrum and their families to achieve their individual developmental, social and learning goals.

 Autism Centre of Excellence staff